 Table D1: Disclosure requirements for SLD Certification Relevant clause Pre-Certification disclosure Annual disclosure thereafter D.2.1 Issuer control The name of the Issuer.
 D.2.2.
 Boundary of the economic activities All economic activities of the Issuer, noting which are included within the boundary of the Climate Mitigation Performance Targets linked to the SLD instrument and which are not, and the rationale for that.
 D.2.3.
 Obtaining SLD Certification Which economic activities of the Issuer have been counted towards the 90% Certification Threshold and which have not. n/a The method used to disaggregate and weight those different economic activities within the portfolio of activities of the Issuer (revenue or emissions) to determine compliance with the Certification Threshold.
 Which legal entities form part of the Parent Group, and the economic activities they practice.
-The assurance provider.
-The level of assurance obtained (limited assurance or reasonable assurance).
+The assurance/external review provider.
+The level of assurance obtained (limited assurance or reasonable assurance) where relevant.
 The professional standard(s) against which the Verification Engagement was performed.
 The Approved Verifier's pre-Certification Verification Report.
-D.2.4 Maintaining SLD Certification n/a The assurance provider.
-The level of assurance obtained (limited assurance or reasonable assurance).
-The professional standard(s) against which the Verification Engagement was performed.
-The Approved Verifier's annual Verification Report.
-Any revocation of Certification.
+D.2.4 n/a The assurance provider.
+Maintaining SLD Certification The level of assurance obtained where relevant.
+The professional standard(s) against which the Verification Engagemer was performed.
+The Approved Verifier's annual Verification Repor Any revocation of Certification.